jacksleight/statamic-bard-mutator/docs/upgrade-2-0-to-3-0.md

 ### New node/mark creation (High Impact)

-If you're creating new nodes or marks in data plugins you should use the new `node` and `mark` helpers provided by the Data support class. eg. Instead of:
+If you're creating new nodes or marks in data plugins you should use the new `node` and `mark` helpers provided by the Data support class.

 ```php
 $node = (object) [